oldlick/GoodNight/README.md

   - Line 2: Turn off the lights.
   - Line 3: Turn on the air conditioning.
   - Line 4: Turn off the air conditioning.
 - Use a 3D printer to print a compact base of Micro::bit.
+  - The 3D data is in MicrobitBase.stl
   ![MicrobitBase.jpg](/Image/MicrobitBase.jpg)
   ![MicrobitAssemble.jpg](/Image/MicrobitAssemble.jpg)